-An introduction to general elements
+An introduction to genericelements

-All elements in this schema fall under one of five content models: hierarchical container, container, block, inline and marker.
-Besides named elements, the schema also provides for a generic element for each of them that can be used for markup and that fits the content models but can be specified by a precise name that is not used in this schema.
+All elements in this schema fall under one of six content models: hierarchical container, container, subFlow, block, inline and markerBesides named elements, the schema also provides for a generic element for each of them that can be used for markup and that fits the content models but can be specified by a precise name that is not used in this schema.
 The 'name' attribute must be used for naming the element.
 The attribute name is required and gives a name to the element.